aptible/www.aptible.com/source/gdpr/regulation/36-prior-consultation.md

 3. When consulting the supervisory authority pursuant to paragraph 1, the controller shall provide the supervisory authority with:

     (a) where applicable, the respective responsibilities of the controller, joint controllers and processors involved in the processing, in particular for processing within a group of undertakings;

     (b) the purposes and means of the intended processing;

-(c) the measures and safeguards provided to protect the rights and freedoms of data subjects pursuant to this Regulation;
+    &#40;c) the measures and safeguards provided to protect the rights and freedoms of data subjects pursuant to this Regulation;

     (d) where applicable, the contact details of the data protection officer;

     (e) the data protection impact assessment provided for in Article 35; and

     (f) any other information requested by the supervisory authority.

 4. Member States shall consult the supervisory authority during the preparation of a proposal for a legislative measure to be adopted by a national parliament, or of a regulatory measure based on such a legislative measure, which relates to processing.